dennisXZX/web-developer-notes/Linux.md

 Technically speaking, Linux is a kernel, not an operating system.
 Linux distribution refers to a Linux kernel plus additional software.
 [DistroWatch](https://distrowatch.com/) has a thorough list of Linux distrubtion.

-Another lesser-known family of operation systems is BSD, one of the best known BSD derivatives is [FreeBSD](https://www.freebsd.org/). macOS is also a closed source descendant of the BSD family.
+Another lesser-known family of operaing system is BSD, one of the best known BSD derivatives is [FreeBSD](https://www.freebsd.org/). macOS is also a closed source descendant of the BSD family.

-- `mkdir -p /data/db` to create nested directories using the `-p` flag
+- `mkdir -p /data/db` create nested directories using the `-p` flag
-- `cd -` to navigate to the previous working directory
+- `cd -` navigate to the previous working directory
-- `cd ~` to navigate to the home directory
+- `cd ~` navigate to the home directory
-- `cat error-log.txt` to display a file
+- `cat error-log.txt` display a file
-- `echo $PATH` to display command search path to the screen, each path is separated by a colon
+- `echo $PATH` display command search path, each path is separated by a colon
-- `man commandName` to get documentation for a command.
-Use `g` to go to the top and `G` to the bottom on the documentation page.
+- `man commandName` get documentation for a command.
+Use `g` to jump to the top and `G` to the bottom on the documentation page.
 - `which commandName` to locate the command being executed

 #### Change file/folder ownership